-“Write about Asia” is offered by the East Asia Resource Center in conjunction with the Seattle Asian Art Museum’s Gardner Center for Asian Art and Ideas Saturday University Lecture Series.
-Each Saturday (with the exception on November 24), there will be a lecture followed by a writing workshop which will be facilitated by Mary Barber Roberts.
+“Write about Asia” was offered by the East Asia Resource Center in conjunction with the Seattle Asian Art Museum’s Gardner Center for Asian Art and Ideas Saturday University Lecture Series.
+Each Saturday (with the exception on November 24), there was a lecture followed by a writing workshop which was facilitated by Mary Barber Roberts.

-This upcoming series is titled, “Sound Travels: Performing Arts of Asia”.
+This series was titled “Sound Travels: Performing Arts of Asia”.
 This series was inspired by exploring “nine evolving creative forms of music, dance, and drama that build on Asian performing arts traditions.” (excerpt from the Gardner Center website).
-Additional funding for this series comes from the South Asia Center and the Southeast Asia Center and in the Henry M. Jackson School of International Studies at the University of Washington.
+Additional funding for this series came from the South Asia Center and the Southeast Asia Center and the Henry M. Jackson School of International Studies at the University of Washington.

-Each Saturday, educators will attend the public lecture from 10:00 – 11:30 a.m. and then meet for a writing workshop from 11:30 a.m – 2:00 p.m.
-During the workshop, time is given to solitary writing in response to the morning lecture.
-The workshop will nurture educators as writers through self-reflection and group discussion.
-Priority will be given to full-time K12 teachers.
-Teachers must sign up for and attend two or more lectures in the application below.
-Spaces are limited.
+Each Saturday, educators attended the public lecture from 10:00 – 11:30 a.m. and then met for a writing workshop from 11:30 a.m – 2:00 p.m.
+During the workshop, time was given to solitary writing in response to the morning lecture.
+The workshop nurtured educators as writers through self-reflection and group discussion.

-All lectures and writing workshops will take place at the Seattle Art Museum.
-There is no lecture on November 24.
+All lectures and writing workshops took place at the Seattle Art Museum.
+Registration was on a first come, first serve basis.
+Full-time K12 teachers were given priority.

 Strike the Bells Solemnly: Music of Ancient China